 The Acme Brick Company supplied building materials to the townhouses, apartments, theaters, and hotels that lined the streets.
 And by 1910, Black bricklayers had their own trade union called the Hod Carriers Local 199.

 Entrepreneurs also began to emerge.
-John Williams and his wife, Loula, built a confectionary store and erected the opulent Dreamland Theater.
+John Williams and his wife, Loula T. Williams, built a confectionary store and erected the opulent Dreamland Theater.
 Simon Berry built a private transportation network of Model T. Fords and buses, which transported residents through Greenwood and all the way to downtown Tulsa.
 Berry soon began chartering planes for Tulsa's increasingly wealthy oilmen.
 Though the population was relatively small, Greenwood also had two newspapers, including the Tulsa Star, founded by A.J.
 Smitherman.

 Others built pool halls, auto repair shops, beauty parlors, grocers, barber shops, and funeral homes.
 There was a Y.M.C.A and a roller skating rink, a hospital, and a U.S. post office substation.
 With all this activity, Greenwood's economy was gushing like one of Getty's wells.
 It was calculated that every dollar spent in Greenwood circulated the Black economy nearly thirty times as business thrived.